jimmyfreecoding/buildingosai/README.md

 </p>

 ## Features
+- Easyway to use AI for os command
 - AI chat interface powered by OpenAI and Mastra
 - SSH terminal service
 - Command execution tools